Prospective Applicants

 All prerequisites should be completed or in-progress at the time of application.
 For those in progress, it must be for the summer session or fall semester of the application cycle.
 We do not take courses anticipated for an upcoming spring.
 In the case of spring work, we would recommend you wait a cycle to apply.

-At the Kirk Kerkorian School of Medicine at UNLV, we define a clinical experience as one where you are with a physician who is seeing/treating patients.
-It is important that the physician pairing is present regularly.
+At the Kirk Kerkorian School of Medicine at UNLV, clinical experiences are defined as a period where you are with a physician who is actively seeing patients.
+This can be done through things like physician shadowing, hospital or clinic scribing, licensed practical nurse/registered nurse (LPN/RN), medical assistance, etc. It is important that the physician pairing is present regularly.

-Experiences where an applicant is mostly patient-facing (without a doctor there most of the time) or is more back office focused in a healthcare setting does not qualify.
-Some paid medical such as EMT, nursing, and certain technician roles do have significant physician interaction and can be considered, but roles that are very patient facing (for example phlebotomy) or lab tech in nature are not as applicable and should be considered “paid medical” in AMCAS.
+• Experiences where an applicant is mostly patient-facing (without a doctor there most of the time) or is more back office-focused in a healthcare setting does not qualify.
+Some paid medical such as certain technician roles do have significant physician interaction and can be considered, but roles that are very patient facing or lab tech in nature are not as applicable and should be considered “paid medical” in AMCAS.

 For questions, please don’t hesitate to reach out to admissions@medicine.unlv.edu.